-The College has a comprehensive Equality, Diversity and Inclusion policy which makes reference to persons with disabilities such as learning difficulties, and physical and sensory disabilities.
+The College has a comprehensive Equality, Diversity and Inclusion policy which refers to persons with disabilities such as learning difficulties, and physical and sensory disabilities.

 - a) There is a list of specialist equipment, which the College can make available for use by students and a range of assistive technology is available in the Learner Hub. - b) The admissions policy for all students is described in the College charter.
-Appeals against a decision not to offer a place are dealt with under the complaints policy. - c) The College has a number of specialist lecturers to support students with learning difficulties and/or disabilities.
-There are a number of student support assistants who can provide a variety of support for learning.
-There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities. - d) Specialist programmes are described in College prospectuses, and achievements and destinations are recorded and published in the standard College format.
+Appeals against a decision not to offer a place are dealt with under the complaints policy. - c) The College has several specialist lecturers to support students with learning difficulties and/or disabilities.
+There are several student support assistants who can provide a variety of support for learning.
+There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities. - d) Specialist programmes are described in college prospectuses, and achievements and destinations are recorded and published in the standard College format.